 Panzanella salad.
 Rip your leftover loaf into chunks, slice a few really tasty tomatoes (this really should be made with the best tomatoes you can find and only when in season, if homegrown, then even better) into chunks and mix them with the bread, mush them together to release the juices of the tomatoes into the bread.
 Add salt, pepper, thinly sliced red onion, some fresh herbs ( basil, oregano, marjoram, thyme, parsley, whatever you have to hand and like the taste of), a good slug of olive oil and really anything else that you want to add.

 Savoury bread pudding aka Mozzarella and tomato strata.
 I tried this after reading about it on Nancy’s website and was converted.
 It is a wonderful way to use up stale bread.
+You can watch me make a version below.

 Bread and butter pudding is always a favourite after Sunday dinner.
 There is something very comforting about the contrast between the oozy custardy bread underneath the crusty (almost burnt) sugary topping.
 My recipe is here.